Mango0x45/andy/README.md

 - [X] `get` builtin function
 - [X] `!` builtin function
 - [X] Run code at program exit by defining the ‘sigexit’ function
+- [X] Handle signals with by defining a sig* function

 ## Example